katahiromz/MZC4/ReadMe.txt

 WHAT IS THIS?
 -------------

-This is a class library for Win32API, written by katahiromz, 4th (MZC4).
+This is a class library for Win32API, named
+Mad Zombie Classic 4th (MZC4).

 /////////////////////////////////////////////////////
 // Katayama Hirofumi MZ (katahiromz) [ARMYANT]